wellspringcp/wellspring/01-principles/01-principles.md

 The defense, "forceful resistance of the unenforceable", even to lethality, shall form a perfect defense in every Utopian court where the injury is inflicted against one attempting to enforce a thing deemed "unenforceable" by this constitution.

-> If in the act of defending an outlaw, a person harms another, the defendant shall have no defense.
+> [Experimental] If in the act of defending an outlaw, a person harms another, the defendant shall have no defense.

 ## Republic, not Democracy